harness/developer-hub/docs/internal-developer-portal/catalog/add-user-groups-in-catalog.md

 In the above example, `children` represent other user-groups and `members` represent the users under this user group.

-At present, we sync all your [user-groups](https://developer.harness.io/docs/platform/role-based-access-control/add-user-groups/) added in Harness Platform to IDP and you could find them under catalog page.
+At present we sync all your [user-groups](https://developer.harness.io/docs/platform/role-based-access-control/add-user-groups/) added in Harness Platform to IDP and you could find them under catalog page.

 ![](./static/groups.png)